ColtonSilvaonKnoxKontor/CCTVsys/README.md

 # Source Configuration
 You need to configure apps.js to specify address located at `const rtspStream1 = 'EDITME';`

 Change EDITME into something like this: rtsp://192.168.1.1/blah/blah.
 You may add or modify ffmpeg options to suit your needs.
 It is located at line 16.

+You should change the html contents but not the scripts.
 # How to run the server?
 Do `node app.js` and open the link provided.
 It usually http://localhost:3000